vsavchyn-dev/vsavchyn-dev/README.md

 ====================

 Creating apps on C/C++ and Java.
 Also, writing web-based applications on JavaScript with React.
-* 🌍 Based in Toronto, ON
+* 🌍 Based in Toronto, ON.
-* 🧠 Currenltly learning Unreal Engine 5 and Game Engine Fundamentals
+* 🧠 Currenltly learning Unreal Engine 5 and Game Engine Fundamentals.
-* 🧑‍💻 See my portfolio at [vsavchyn-portfolio.netlify.app](http://vsavchyn-portfolio.netlify.app)
+* 🧑‍💻 You can see my projects [here](http://vsavchyn-portfolio.netlify.app).
+* 📝 Sometimes I write in my [blog](https://vsavchyndev.wordpress.com)!
-* ⚡ Fun fact: Climbed to the top of Howerla mountain at 12
+* ⛰️ Fun fact: Climbed to the top of Howerla mountain at 12.

 ### Skills